apache/druid/docs/querying/timeseriesquery.md

 ]
 ```

-Time buckets that lie completely outside the data interval are not filled with NULL.
+Time buckets that lie completely outside the data interval are not filled with the default value.

 You can disable all NULL filling with the context flag "skipEmptyBuckets".
 In this mode, Druid omits the data point 2012-01-02 from the results.